udacity/create-your-own-adventure/english/magicaladventure/decision_time/decision_time.md

 Get angry about Voldemort's unforgivable murder of your parents [avada kedavra](../avada_kedavra/avada_kedavra.md)

 Or last (but maybe not least - hint, hint) cast [expelliarmus](../expelliarmus/expelliarmus.md) to disarm Voldemort

+Or do you make a deal with Voldemort that will most certainly lead to your mutual destruction, but will have saved the world from evil that is Voldemort.